EAGLE Explains PAFI Process

 Key Takeaways:

-• The Eliminate Aviation Gasoline Lead Emissions (EAGLE) group is detailing the Piston Aviation Fuels Initiative (PAFI) process for FAA "fleet authorization" of new unleaded aviation fuels.
+• The Eliminate Aviation Gasoline Lead Emissions (EAGLE) group's bulletin details the Piston Aviation Fuels Initiative (PAFI) and its role in the FAA's potential "fleet authorization" for a new fuel from Lyondell/Basell.

 See a mistake?
 Contact us.